Updated on August 10, 2021

 For example, a tenant has a right to privacy in the premises that they have leased.
 A court may find that a landlord has breached the implied covenant of quiet enjoyment by abusing their right to enter the tenant’s premises.
 Please note however, minor inconveniences or annoyances by a landlord are not actionable.

-At Schorr Law we have extensive experience in handling residential and commercial lease disputes.
-To see if you qualify for a free 30-minute consultation regarding your matter, please contact us by phone, email, or send us a message through our contact form
+Our professional real estate lawyers at Schorr Law have extensive experience in handling residential and commercial lease disputes.
+To see if you qualify for a free 30-minute consultation regarding your matter, please contact us by phone, email, or send us a message through our contact form.

 See related: Reviewing your Leases with Landlords and Tenants